openmindculture/bookstack-reading-list-app/README.md

 Are new file formats like `.astro` or `.mdx`, a lenient combination of markdown and JSX properly inspectable by static code analysis (like ESLint) and unit tests (like with Vitest).
 How can our project structure and code style make it easier for linters and code reviewers to find errors and antipatterns in our Astro code?

-Vitest is good at testing Astro components when using Astro's `getViteConfig()` helper in our `vitest.config.ts`.
+Vitest is good at testing Astro components when using Astro's `getViteConfig()` helper in our `vitest.config.ts.todo`.
 Vitest can test the JavaScript logic contained in `.mdx` files, while ESLint uses Remark to validate the markdown syntax, when we use

 - `eslint-plugin-astro`
 - `eslint-plugin-mdx`